home>

 Elisabeth’s work has also been published in Oxford Today, ARTEMISpoetry, Poetry Wales, The Interpreter’s House, Private international review of photographs and Private online, London Art, Poetry and Audience, The Financial Times, and Poetry on The Lake journals.

-She has been a prize-winner in several competitions including Peterloo Poets, Virginia Warbey, Wells International, Second Light, Grey Hen and Poetry on the Lake, and has been commended, runner-up or short-listed at Words by the Water, Strokestown, (both open and satirical/comic categories) Ware Poets, Kent and Sussex, Ilkley, Wells, Poetry on the Lake, Virginia Warbey, Second Light, Split the Lark, and How Do I Love Thee.
+She has been a prize-winner in several competitions including Peterloo Poets, Virginia Warbey, Wells International, Second Light, Chagwood, Grey Hen and Poetry on the Lake, and has been commended, runner-up or short-listed at Words by the Water, Strokestown (both open and satirical/comic categories), Ware Poets, Kent and Sussex, Ilkley, Wells, Poetry on the Lake, Virginia Warbey, Second Light, Split the Lark, How Do I Love Thee, Teignmouth and Mirehouse.

 Elisabeth loves to write comic/satirical verse and poems for special occasions as well as serious poetry.
 She has three unpublished novels languishing on the shelf, and a handful of short stories.
 She is a member of Roselle Angwin’s Two Rivers poetry group, the Company of Poets and a small group of local writers.
 She lives in a wooded valley on the edge of Dartmoor with her husband Anthony, and has three children and nine grandchildren, some of whom are shaping as excellent young poets.